01. SRB “Changed My Life” w/ Seth Godin

 "If you can learn to do projects, it doesn't matter what the world throws at you.
 There's always going to be an interesting problem to solve."

-Our conversation with Seth Godin illuminated the transformative potential of student-run businesses.
+My time with the one and only Seth Godin illuminated the transformative potential of student-run businesses.
 By fostering an environment that encourages experimentation, values failure as a learning tool, and prioritizes generative value, educational institutions can unlock the full potential of their students.
 Seth's journey from TSR to becoming a successful entrepreneur offers a roadmap for students and educators aiming to make a lasting impact.

 Relevant Reference Materials